 Good to know:

 Most of Tenerife's visitors come from European countries such as Spain itself, British Islands, Germany, France, Switzerland, Belgium, etc. Therefore, a good command of English, or even French, can be a valuable asset, especially if you are looking forward to work in the tourism sector.

 Moreover, local authorities greatly encourage the creation of small and medium enterprises in order to further stimulate its economy.
 A few companies also prefer hiring independent professionnals known as "autonomo" or practical or financial reasons.

 Find a job in Tenerife

-You can start your job search well in advance on the internet: general and specialized websites are available.
+You can start your job search in Tenerife well in advance on the internet: general and specialized websites are available.
 You can also check out classified ads in local newspapers.
 If you are already on the spot, you could as well register with a recruitment agency.